dell/powermax-splunk-addon/docs/source/installation.rst

     certificate when configuring your data inputs in Splunk.
 If you prefer this method please skip to step 3.

-2. OPTIONAL STEP: If you want to add the cert to the system certificate bundle so no certificate path is specified in the PowerMax data input, copy the .pem file to the system certificate directory as a ``.crt`` file:
+2. Add the cert to the system certificate bundle so no certificate path is specified in the PowerMax data input, copy the .pem file to the system certificate directory as a ``.crt`` file: